 Provide own resources

 While puppies enjoy the company of each other, it can get messy when they are fighting for resources.
 Do not assume that it would be a good idea to feed them together.
-Instead, get own resources and supplies for each one.
+Instead, get your own resources and supplies for each one.

 Partially separate your puppies

 Sometimes two puppies can engage in a fight when left alone together.
 You must observe them and notice how they relate to each other.
 Do they fight or bite each other?
 If so, separate them for some time.

 This is a common occurrence when you have two puppies who are yet to be acquainted with each other.